-With the introduction of Microsoft’s own Tablets “Microsoft Surface” the Windows8 story finally becomes exciting.
-Here is the keynote video of the event and review of it by ZDNet here, so I won’t go into the nitty-gritties.
+With the introduction of Microsoft’s own Tablet “Microsoft Surface”, the Windows8 story finally becomes exciting.
+Here is the review of it by ZDNet here, so I won’t go into the nitty-gritty.
 For me as a Microsoft Partner who has made a huge investment in Windows 8 & personally as a loyal user of Windows for decades, for the first time in months – I feel good about that investment again & I am super excited.

-What I really liked in the Keynote was the amazing amount of detail they have gone into in in the hardware design – right from getting the click sound of a high-end car with the kickstand (or) slim vents for heat (or) tactile movement of the type cover.
+What I really liked in the Keynote was the amazing amount of detail they have gone into the hardware design – right from getting the click sound of a high-end car with the kickstand (or) slim vents for heat (or) tactile movement of the type cover.
 It was the first time in a Microsoft event I heard the word “Emotional” connect with users, Microsoft was always about being functional, never emotional.
-If Surface is how future of devices will be, then Steve Jobs isn’t dead – he has flowered into millions of younger Jobs not only in farmlands of Apple but all across the IT industry.
+The Surface is how the future of devices will be if Steve Jobs is still alive – he has flowered into millions of younger Jobs not only in the farmlands of Apple but all across the IT industry.

 With Surface, Microsoft has solved two pieces of the user experience puzzle but they still have one last piece & it is the biggest.
 And it is to get developers to build great Apps for Metro UI.
 If any company can do this and challenge the 600,000 iOS apps it can be Microsoft – and they have 30 years of Developer Evangelism experience to support them on this.

-In summary Microsoft has a winner in their hand.
-Its clear the game for Android Tablets are over even before it has started.
-And after 3 years, iPad has a worthy competitor next to it & Apple better have something up their sleeves shortly.
+In summary, Microsoft has a winner in their hand.
+It’s clear the game for Android Tablets is over even before it has started.
+And after 3 years, the iPad has a worthy competitor next to it & Apple better has something up their sleeves shortly.

 About reusing the name